dsp-uga/team-Squadron-final/ETHICS.md

  Yes, we considered racial and gender bias.
 And we collected data from diverge backgrounds.

  - [x] **A.3 Limit PII exposure**: Have we considered ways to minimize exposure of personally identifiable information (PII) for example through anonymization or not collecting information that isn't relevant for analysis?
  This dataset does not use PII information.
-We remove subject names and their identity in the dataset collection, just maintaining one or two personal traits which can never be used to identity an individual solely such as ethinicity and gender.
+We remove subject names and their identity in the dataset collection.
+Also, considering the nature of data, which is numerical, nobody can actually collect any meaning information in any way.

 ## B. Data Storage
  - [x] **B.1 Data security**: Do we have a plan to protect and secure data (e.g., encryption at rest and in transit, access controls on internal users and third parties, access logs, and up-to-date software)?